yury-fedotov/utilsx/docs/exceptions.md

 ### [`hint_if_extra_uninstalled`][utilsx.exceptions.hint_if_extra_uninstalled]

-If you are developing a package with optional dependency groups, it is a good practice to hint users what to install in case they unsuccessfully import parts of your package without a corresponding extra installed.
+When developing a package with optional extras, a good practice involves guiding users on how to install the required dependencies if they attempt to import a feature without the corresponding extra.

 Check out this example from UtilsX itself, particularly the `utils.pandas` module: